-As in Spanish III, a high level of linguistic accuracy is expected.
+As in Spanish III, a high level of linguistic accuracy is expected in this honors level course.
 The students will review and expand on all previously taught grammatical structures.
 The study of culture is further stimulated by the in-depth study of literature, geography, history, and art.
 Based on these units, students will develop individual and group projects.
 Students will express themselves in both oral and written formats.
 Opportunity will be provided for both individual and group activities.